 4.8 Preventing Radicalisation

-Britannia Village Primary School is clear that extremism and radicalisation should be viewed as safeguarding concerns.
+Britannia Education Trust is clear that extremism and radicalisation should be viewed as safeguarding concerns.
 We value freedom of speech and the expression of beliefs and both pupils/students and adults have the right to speak freely and voice their opinions.

 - Extremism is views and actions that promote: 1) violence against others 2) hatred towards others 3) undermining the rights of others.